Life in an Agency: Agency Roles and Responsibilities

 Then, it's the team's job to assess if they're able to execute the project and by when.
 If the project in question is larger than anything they've done before, it might be necessary to hire an extra pair of hands.

 This is where HR steps in and helps out with the process.
-An important issue to solve is whether to hire people full-time, collaborate with freelancers or other agencies.
+An important issue to solve is whether to hire people full-time or to collaborate with freelancers or other agencies.

 In our interviews, we've come across several companies that consist of only two people.
 They take on a project, complete the tasks they're qualified for, and outsource the rest to freelancers they regularly work with.
 This way, they become clients themselves!